-I visited Strasbourg earlier this month, and went rue des Orfèvres.
+I visited Strasbourg earlier this month, and went to rue des Orfèvres.
 Once there, my friends asked me if I was OK, and I was.
-I objectively described to them what happened that night, pointing out where I was standing, where the shooter came from, and I felt quite normal about it: neither lucky, neither afraid.
+I objectively described what happened that night, pointing out where I was standing, where the shooter came from, and I felt quite normal about it: neither lucky, neither afraid.

 To me, the most remarkable thing about this experience is how life can go on and make bad memories barely feel like a bad dream.

 That day, we eventually left the colourful rue des Orfèvres, and walked to a busy food stand, place du Temple-Neuf.
 We ordered a few local knackwursts, served with crispy bread and Dijon mustard, and it was delicious.